 To access our Journeys tool, select Analyze in the navigation bar at the top of your browser, and then select Journeys.

-To begin a Journeys query, select your single starting event.
+To begin a Journeys query, select your starting point.
 The first event of a Journey is always required; a user must complete this event to enter the Journeys pathway.
 To gain a holistic view of your product, you'll typically want to select the event that represents your customer's first interaction with your product, such as a "Start Session" or "Splash Screen View" event.
 It is important to note that the starting event or first step on a journey can be one or more event names.

 In the query builder, you can filter an event to include or exclude users who meet certain criteria; for example if they have specific event property.
 To create a filter, you may only use event properties.
 There is no limit to the number of filters you can apply to a single query row.